 Practice Self-Love and You’ll Be Loved as You Wish to Be

-In other words, we don’t teach them how to see themselves for the exceptional beings that they are, and that, they certainly deserve better than what they think they deserve.
+We should teach children how to see themselves for the exceptional beings that they are.
+People often deserve better than what they think they deserve.

 Therefore, today’s article will be about the topic of self-love.
-We’ll specifically talk about how to practice self-love often, and to teach these same strategies to children.
+We’ll specifically talk about how to practice self-love often and teach these same strategies to children.

-Society often teaches us a value that can turn out to be a double-edged sword: self-love.
+Society often teaches us values that can turn out to be a double-edged sword: self-love.
 Loving the reflection in the mirror is sometimes seen as egotistical.

-They tell us to be thankful, to let people exit a room before we enter, to help thy neighbor, to give everything for those we love…
+Cultural values teach us to be thankful, let people exit a room before we enter, help thy neighbor, give everything for those we love, etc.

 It’s true that all these may be honorable actions that we shouldn’t stop practicing.
-However, we should also teach ourselves what integrity, self-love, and self-esteem are.
+However, we should also teach ourselves to practice self-love and to have integrity and high self-esteem.

 Don’t measure yourself based on what you receive